rieckpil/progmot/content/post/writing-a-book-remotely.md

 This article describes my one-year journey to write [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev/) as a co-author with two other co-authors that I met on Twitter.
 We never met in person before and while writing and still managed to successfully write a 450+ in-depth guide on AWS and Spring Boot.

-We self-published this, promotion strategies, connecting to the readers, money side of things, how we organized ourselves, which processes we followed
+We self-published this, promotion strategies, connecting to the readers, money side of things, how we organized ourselves, which processes we followed.

 Short intro about this article.
 What worked, how we organized ourselves.

 The book is all about AWS and Spring Boot.
 Getting your Spring Boot application into production.

 Our journey to writing a technical book remotely together without having met each other in person before.

+Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people.

 Three co-authors: [Tom](https://twitter.com/TomHombergs/), [Björn](https://twitter.com/bwilmsmann/), [Philip](https://twitter.com/rieckpil) (that's me).